Skip to main content Skip to home page

 We cannot disclose the information we obtain under or in relation to the administration or execution of a taxation law except as provided under the TAA.

-The TAA permits us to disclose tax-related information of a general nature.
-For example, we provide data on revenue collected from the various state taxes and levies, as well as details of our performance against our key performance indicators.
-We cannot disclose information that is likely to identify a particular taxpayer.
+• when the information is of a general nature, for example, we provide data on revenue collected from the various state taxes and levies, as well as details of our performance against our key performance indicators.
+We cannot disclose information that will or is likely to identify a particular taxpayer.

 The secrecy provisions in the TAA also bind any person or agency receiving information from us.
 It is a criminal offence to disclose any information disclosed by us under our secrecy laws, unless the recipient has our consent to do so and the disclosure is made to enforce a law or to protect the public revenue.